 What Is Hybrid Work?

-For this reason, hybrid working became another option for people who can meet most goals at home and but collaborate in-person on occasion.
-Every organization has found its rhythm in this regard, with some creating fixed hybrid schedules while others allow the option for remote days as needed.
+For this reason, hybrid working became another option for people who can meet most goals at home and but collaborate on-site on occasion.
+Every organization is still finding its rhythm in this regard, with some creating fixed hybrid schedules while others allow the option for remote days as needed.
 There may also be fully remote employees, especially if the company finds an employee from out of state who does not need to be present physically to complete the job.

-The Main Idea For Suburban Family Home Trends
+Suburban Family Home Trends and The Hybrid Workplace

-According to Rappaport’s study, evidence strongly suggests that fewer commutes can boost SFH construction in the long term, especially in major metropolitan areas.
+According to Rappaport’s study, evidence strongly suggests that fewer commutes can boost single family home construction in the long term, especially in major metropolitan areas.
 Namely, new construction is slated to triple in high-demand places like New York and Philadelphia, where residents historically lived in the city to reduce their commute in exchange for higher real estate prices.

 Therefore, Rappaport suggests that these benefits will win and continue to fuel single-family home construction outside of major metropolitan areas.
 The push to move outward will be less urgent for workers in not-as-congested regions.
 However, the remote and hybrid work trends can influence more sprawl there too.